 Best movies like Mozart l'opéra Rock 3D

 A unique, carefully handpicked, selection of the best movies like Mozart l'opéra Rock 3D Starring Mikelangelo Loconte, Florent Mothe, Diane Dassigny, Mélissa Mars, and more.
-If you liked Mozart l'opéra Rock 3D then you may also like: 20 Dates, Confession of the Vanished, The von Trapp Family: A Life of Music, Waikiki Brothers, The Wiz and many more popular movies featured on this list.
+If you liked Mozart l'opéra Rock 3D then you may also like: Confession of the Vanished, The von Trapp Family: A Life of Music, Cinderella, The Sound of Music, Fame and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 The show starts when Colloredo is named successor to the Prince-Archbishop of Salzburg.
 The new king is an austere authoritarian man which is insensitive to the music of Mozart and allergic to the enthusiasm and the impertinence of the character.
 For Mozart, Salzburg's life quickly becomes untenable.
 He was 20 when he decided to leave his hometown with his mother in search of a better future in a European capital.
 The journey of the composer will be made of failures and cruel disappointments.
 But at the end, Mozart will experience glory, love, rivalry before its ultimate fall and misery.
 He left his best work, the Requiem, unfinished.